krejov100/EtherSense/README.md

 The upboards require a 5v 4Amp power supply, using PoE breakout adaptors I have found stability issues, for example the device kernal can crash when the HDMI port is connected, and so I recommend running the UpBoard as a headless server when using PoE.

 ### Network bandwidth
-It is currenlty very easy to saturate the bandwidth of the Ethernet connection I have tested 3 servers connected to the same clinent without issue, but find that cameras can dropout when 4 are used at the current transmition settings of: cfg.enable_stream(rs.stream.depth, 640, 480, rs.format.z16, 30) self.decimate_filter.set_option(rs.option.filter_magnitude, 4) There are a number of stratagies that can be used to increase this bandwidth but are left to the user for brevity and the specific tradeoff for your application, these include:
+It is currenlty very easy to saturate the bandwidth of the Ethernet connection I have tested 2 servers connected to the same clinent without issue, but find that cameras can dropout when 3 are used at the current transmition settings of: cfg.enable_stream(rs.stream.depth, 640, 480, rs.format.z16, 30) self.decimate_filter.set_option(rs.option.filter_magnitude, 4) There are a number of stratagies that can be used to increase this bandwidth but are left to the user for brevity and the specific tradeoff for your application, these include:
+Transmitting frames using UDP and allowing for framedrop, this requires implimentation of packet orderering.
 Reducing the depth channel to 8bit.
 Reducing the Resoultion further.
+The addition of compression, either framewise or better still temporal.
 Local recording of the depth data into a buffer, with asynchronous frame transfer.